-- If you're using waxing strips, press the strip onto the wax in a back and forth motion with pressure so it adheres.
+- If you're using waxing strips (strip method), press the strip onto the wax in a back and forth motion with pressure so it adheres.

 - Pull the skin slightly above the hair removal area and pull the wax in the option direction of hair growth in a quick smooth motion.

-- If you are not using waxing strips, reuse the sugar wax 3-4 times.
+- If you are not using waxing strips (ball method), reuse the sugar wax 3-4 times.

 - To avoid ingrown hairs, do not wax the same area more than once.